AymaneNahji/an-expo-sqlite-orm/README.md

 ### search
 ```
-// in todo getSchema fields add useSearch:true in any field you want to search
+// in todo getSchema fields add useInSearch:true in any field you want to search

 todo.objects.search('hello').run().the(items=>{
   console.log('items', items)